What are Biological Agents

 For example, certain biological agents such as toxoplasma and rubella virus can cause foetal harm and as a result the employer must assess exposure of pregnant employees to these viruses.

 - (No. 10 of 2005).
 Under this legislation there are specific The Safety, Health and Welfare at Work Act, 2005 requirements in relation to substances.
 A substance is defined under the Act as including any natural or artificial substance, preparation or agent in solid or liquid form or in the form of a gas or vapour or as a micro-organism (i.e. a biological agent)

 Classification of Biological Agents

-Biological Agents are classified in the Safety, Health and Welfare at Work (Biological Agents) Regulations, 1994 as amended in 1998 into four risk groups – groups 1, 2, 3 and 4.
+Biological Agents are classified in the Code of Practice to the Safety, Health and Welfare at Work (Biological Agents) Regulations, 2013, into four risk groups – groups 1, 2, 3 and 4.

 The classification system is based on whether:

 - The agent is a hazard to employees